 Defense professionals want concrete examples of AI decision-making in critical scenarios.
 Speakers should address how AI systems handle rules of engagement, friendly fire prevention, and mission adaptability.
 The most compelling presentations include case studies from actual defense programs, though speakers must navigate classification restrictions carefully.

-The U.S. Army's Project Convergence demonstrations showcase AI systems managing multiple drone swarms while maintaining human oversight.
-Speakers who can detail the technical architecture behind these systems, including fail-safe mechanisms and human intervention protocols, provide actionable insights that defense contractors can implement.
+The U.S. Army's Project Convergence demonstrations have showcased AI systems managing multiple drone swarms while maintaining human oversight.
+Speakers who can detail the technical architecture behind these systems, including fail-safe mechanisms and human intervention protocols, provide the kind of actionable insights that defense contractors can actually implement.
+The challenge, of course, is finding speakers who can discuss meaningful technical details while staying within classification boundaries.

 Predictive Maintenance and Supply Chain Optimization

-The F-35 Joint Strike Fighter program uses AI algorithms to predict component failures 40 days before traditional inspection methods would identify issues.
-Speakers should explain how these systems integrate with existing maintenance scheduling software and military logistics networks.
+The F-35 Joint Strike Fighter program has become a frequently cited example of AI-powered predictive maintenance, with systems designed to predict component failures well before traditional inspection methods would identify issues.
+Speakers addressing this topic should explain how these systems integrate with existing maintenance scheduling software and military logistics networks, while acknowledging the ongoing challenges of scaling such approaches across diverse fleet types.

 Cybersecurity and AI Vulnerability Assessment